Description

 - Steady State: Achieved after 4-5 weeks of weekly dosing

-- Accumulation: Minimal accumulation with weekly dosing
+- Buildup: Minimal buildup with weekly dosing

 Pharmacodynamics:

-Mazdutide’s effects on key metabolic parameters:
+Mazdutide’s effects on key body parameters:

 - Weight Loss: Progressive reduction over 24-48 weeks, plateau around 48 weeks